chamudithaperera/Flutter-Dart-project-04-UberEats-FoodApp/README.md

-Here’s the updated **GitHub README** with your GitHub username:

----

 # 🍽️ UberEats Clone - Flutter App

-Welcome to the **UberEats Clone mobile app project, built using the **Flutter framework!
+Welcome to the UberEats Clone mobile app project, built using the Flutter framework!
 This app aims to replicate the core features of the popular UberEats platform, offering a modern UI and a smooth user experience.

 ## 🚀 Features Completed in Level 1